markofu/workshop/README.md

 The intention of this workshop is to introduce the ``Security Onion`` Linux distro to workshop attendees and show how it can be used to greatly facilitate incident and attack analysis, by enhancing the visiblity into your network.

+## Who am I?

+My name is Mark Hillick (@markofu), from Kybeire, and I've far too many years of experience in Info Sec.

+This workshop will hopefully introduce folks to the benefits of using Security Onion for NSM.

 ## What you have to do :)

 ### Before BSides